UTC -4 to UTC -10

 For employees under the FLSA, any work beyond a 40-hour week is considered overtime.
 According to the FLSA, employers should remunerate any additional hour at a rate of 150% of the employee’s usual wages.
 There are no limits on how many hours an employee can work on top of normal hours.

 Payroll frequency is regulated by each state individually.
 In most states, it is mandatory to pay employees once or twice a month.
 In some cases, weekly payment may be necessary.

-As of 2021, the federal minimum wage is USD 7.25 per hour.
+As of 2022, the federal minimum wage is set at USD 7.25 per hour.
 However, many states have their own minimum wage regulations and employees may be entitled to higher wages under state law.
 The complete list of the different minimum wages in each state can be found here.